JacquesBonet/react-admin-lite/README.md

 # react-admin-lite
-Little react/redux admin project to show crud behavior and how to manage resources with little line of code
+React/redux admin project to show crud behavior and how to manage resources with little lines of code

 # installation